Vi19Z/VI19Z/docs/README.md

 In simpler terms:

-- Julep is a platform for building stateful AI agents.
+- VI19Z is a platform for building stateful AI agents.
 - You use the SDK (like a toolkit) in your code to define what your agents do.
 - The backend service (which you can think of as the engine) runs these definitions, manages state, and handles complexity.

 ## Concepts

-Julep is built on several key technical components that work together to create powerful AI workflows:
+VI19Z is built on several key technical components that work together to create powerful AI workflows:

 ```mermaid
 graph TD